 Elephants are native to Africa and Asia but can be found all over the world.
 These massive creatures have pretty small eyes with a diameter of 1.5 inches.
 Their long and dense eyelashes protect their eyes from the outside dust.
 They also prevent excessive drying of eyes, by keeping them hydrated.

-ALSO READ: Check out 28 amazing facts about elephant here.
+ALSO READ: Check out 28 amazing facts about elephants here.